 The Company Secretary ensures that appropriate induction and training is given to all NICIE Board of Director ("BoD") members.
-Each new director is provided with a pack of information about NICIE and their responsibilities and is given an opportunity to meet all staff.
-Details of the BoD structure is illustrated in page 31 of the NICIE Governance statement.
+Each new director is provided with an information pack about NICIE and their responsibilities and is given an opportunity to meet all staff.
+Details of the BoD structure is illustrated on page 31 of the NICIE Governance statement.